molebox/humix-ui/README.md

 The box also takes a `stylz` props which can be used to style the box using object syntax css.

+All css properties are avalaible via intellisense and you can use theme token direct in the `stylz` object!

 **Props**
  - stylz - Style the container by adding object syntax css.
 Accepts theme tokens as $myThemeToken
  - border - Attaches a 2px border